List of Zoroastrianism sects: Zurvanism

-Zurvanism was a sect in which the deity Zurvan was considered the primordial creator god and the father of both Ahura Mazda (Oromasdes) and Ahriman (Arimanius).
-The earliest evidence of the cult of Zurvan appears in the History of Theology, attributed to Eudemus of Rhodes (c.
-370–300 BCE).
-As cited in Damascius's sixth-century CE Difficulties and Solutions of First Principles, Eudemus described a sect of Persians who saw Space-Time as the ultimate source of the rival deities of Light and Darkness.
+Zurvanism was a sect in which the deity Zurvan was considered the primordial creator deity and the father of both Ahura Mazda (Oromasdes) and Ahriman (Arimanius).
+The earliest evidence of the cult of Zurvan appears in the History of Theology attributed to Eudemus of Rhodes.
+As cited in Damascius's sixth-century CE Difficulties and Solutions of First Principles, Eudemus described a sect of Persians who believed spacetime to be the ultimate source of the rival deities of Light (Ahura Mazda) and Darkness (Ahriman).

-While Armenian and Syriac sources depict the religion of the Sassanids as distinctly Zurvanite, later native Zoroastrian commentaries are primarily Mazdean.
-With only one exception (the 10th-century Denkard 9.30), these texts do not mention Zurvan.
+While Armenian and Syriac sources depict the religion of the Sasanian Empire as distinctly Zurvanite, later native Zoroastrian commentaries are primarily Mazdean.
+With only one exception (the 10th-century Denkard 9:30), these texts do not mention Zurvan.
 Among the remaining Pahlavi texts, only the Menog-i Khrad and the Selections of Zatspram (both 9th century) show a Zurvanite tendency.
 The latter is considered the latest Zoroastrian text providing evidence of the Zurvanite cult.
-The only native Persian source to substantiate foreign accounts of the Zurvanite doctrine is the 13th-century Ulema-i Islam ("Doctors of Islam"), which was written by a Zoroastrian despite its title.
+The only native Persian source to substantiate foreign accounts of the Zurvanite doctrine is the 13th-century Ulema-i Islam (علماى اسلام), which was written by a Zoroastrian despite its title.

+Manichaeism

+Some scholars and researchers consider Manichaeism to be a branch of Zoroastrianism.